 The hotel opened as the budget-hotel Pacific Shores Hotel in 1967.
-It was re-launched as the Viceroy in 2002 after a $20.3 million renovation of the guest rooms and common areas.
+It was re-launched and re-named in 2002 after a $20.3 million renovation of the guest rooms and common areas.

-The overall layout and exterior appearance of the building was kept intact.
+The overall layout and exterior appearance of the building were kept intact.
 (One can't help but wonder why, but - hiding in plain sight on the corner of a busy four-way intersection must help keep out the riffraff... or something like that.)

 The 162-room boutique hotel (including 18 suites) is known today for its hip, local crowd, ocean views, and plunge pools with a sexy poolside scene.

-The English-with-an-edge style antique furniture, dramatic printed wallpaper, and ornate china plates seemingly randomly affixed to lobby and guest room walls is clearly not everyone's cup of tea.
+The English-with-an-edge style antique furniture, dramatic printed wallpaper, and ornate china plates seemingly randomly affixed to lobby and guest room walls are not everyone's cup of tea.